Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Tamanna Rimi holds a Ph.D. in Human Development and Family Studies from Iowa State

 University, specializing in family finance and financial literacy.
 She also has a Masters degree in Economics from Tufts University.
 Her professional experience encompasses the fields of consumer economics, family finance, and community economic development.
-She currently serves as a part-time faculty member at Algoma University.
+She currently serves as an adjunct faculty member at Algoma University.
 Dr. Rimi has worked in various capacities, including as a researcher at NORDIK Institute, a research

 associate at the South Asian Network on Economic Modeling (SANEM), and a lecturer at the